Genaker/nodejento/README.md

 # Eager Loading

-The associated models will be added by Sequelize in appropriately named, automatically created field(s) in the returned objects.
+The associated models will be added by Sequelize inappropriately named, automatically created field(s) in the returned objects.

 In Sequelize, eager loading is mainly done by using the include option on a model finder query (such as findOne, findAll, etc).